 Squash and pumpkins are among the most popular and productive warm- season vegetables in Louisiana.
-This publication includes information on the varieties, culture, pollination and pest problems of both squash and pumpkins.
-(PDF Format Only)

 The tomato is one of the most popular vegetables grown in home gardens.
 It requires little space when staked and tied and can produce 5 or more pounds of usable fruit per plant.
 Find information on varieties, soils, cultural practices and common pests and diseases.
 (PDF Format Only)

 Irish potatoes are a cool-season vegetable grown in the late winter and spring in Louisiana and, to some extent, in late summer and fall.
 This publication includes information on varieties, insects, diseases, harvesting and storing of Irish potatoes.
 (PDF Format Only)

 Recommendations on sweet corn varieties, cultural practices, diseases and pests for the home gardener.

 Cucumber is a warm-season vegetable that yields a high return for the space it occupies.

 A brief guide on how and when to grow vegetables for small scale gardeners.

 Leaf mold, caused by the fungus Passalora fulva, can cause severe defoliation and yield losses to tomatoes produced in the field in the southern United States.

 Rosette disease is a destructive fungal disease of blackberries in Louisiana.

 Organic gardening is popular in the United States, and interest is increasing in Louisiana.
 Organic gardening encourages particular garden practices that use natural biological cycles, enhance diversity and are ecologically sound.
 (PDF Format Only)